hexolan/development/projects/stocklet/README.md

 Any ideas, suggestions or direct contributions to better conform with general and evolving industry practices are welcome and will be greatly appreciated, as I'd like for this project to evolve to be somewhat a reflection of a production-ready enterprise application.

-The application should be considered in the experimental stage.
-As such breaking changes can be expected between future commits to this repo, to ease the development process and allow for clean refactoring of the project.
-Please keep in mind if you're planning on using this project as a baseplate for a production application.
+⚠️ The application should be considered in the experimental stage; breaking changes can be expected between future commits to this repo, to ease the development process and allow for clean refactoring of the project.

 ## 📝 Features